-Haim is studying in the Levinsky School for Education towards a B.A. in musical education for elementary school and preschool.
+Haim holds a B.A. in musical education for elementary school and preschool, from the Levinsky School for Education.
 Over the years Haim has worked as a counselor and educator for children and teenagers in many formats and organizations - the scouts, art museums, music workshops for youth, the Jewish Agency –and as a mentor for people with special needs.
-Haim’s biggest passion is music; he has a diploma in composing and is a member in a rock-pop band which plays original music.
-He joined NYU Tel Aviv in November 2017.
+Haim’s biggest passion is music; he has a diploma in composing and is a member of a rock-pop band that plays original music.
+Haim joined NYU Tel Aviv in November 2017.

 Ofer was born in Kiryat Ata, a suburb of Haifa.
 He did his military service in the IDF’s infantry division, a significant professional experience that has since guided him throughout his career.

 Following his military service, Ofer completed his BA in Geography and Middle East Studies (concentration on classical Arabic) at the University of Haifa.
 During his studies he worked as a security guard at an infrastructural facility in Haifa and was later put in charge of the security staff.